 The spokespersons of the section Photo/Film/Audiovisual Cultural Heritage (FG FFAK) of the Association of Restorers e.
 V. (VDR) invite for the 3rd work meeting from January 17 – 19, 2020 to Düsseldorf.
 The workshop will take place at Restaurierungszentrum Düsseldorf and at Filmwerkstatt Düsseldorf.
-The final program is currently in finalization.
-In addition to further information on the event, it can be found then on the association’s website at https://www.restauratoren.de/termin/3-arbeitstreffen-der-fachgruppe-foto-film-audiovisuelles-kulturgut/.
+The program and further information on the event can be found on the association’s website at https://www.restauratoren.de/termin/3-arbeitstreffen-der-fachgruppe-foto-film-audiovisuelles-kulturgut/.
 You can also register here.

-We can already tell you that recom ART will lead through Sammlung Philara in on Friday, January 17, 2020, at 4pm, for about one and a half hours, and present their currently exhibited prototype of the SPLICED WAXED DITONE.
+recom ART will guide through Sammlung Philara on Friday, January 17, 2020, at 4pm, and present their currently exhibited prototype of the SPLICED WAXED DITONE.

 Of course, we will also take part in the other very interesting and promising events such as workshops, visits to exhibitions, and presentations.

 We will be happy to report about it afterwards at this point.